houstonhaynes/AD4SDocs/00g The So What Factor.md

 ## What Led Me To This Point

+I apologize for my misinterpretation.
+I'll completely rewrite that section to accurately reflect your intended meaning about "The Two Bobs" mentors:

 ### Lessons from 'The Two Bobs'

-The character archetype of "The Two Bobs" from Office Space—external consultants who evaluate without understanding—represents exactly what AD4S works to avoid.
-Real improvement doesn't come from superficial assessment but from deep engagement with context and constraints.
+The "Two Bobs" refers to two pivotal mentors in the development of AD4S: Bob Moog, the renowned synthesizer inventor, and Robert Cymbalski, former head of software engineering at Compaq and Red Hat who led teams to gain IBM OS approval.
+From Moog came the invaluable lesson that credentials, even a PhD, pale in comparison to grounded engineering and tangible business outcomes.
+Cymbalski, with his many patents now embedded in technologies from server processors to mobile chips, demonstrated how to embrace Brooks' "accidents and essence" principles alongside Agile practices while avoiding dogmatic approaches.

+Cymbalski's insight that FDA regulatory artifacts deserve equal attention to the code that makes systems run represents a cornerstone of AD4S thinking.
+His balanced approach, maintaining rigor in both documentation and implementation without letting either dominate, exemplifies how seemingly opposing concerns can be harmoniously integrated.
+These lessons from "The Two Bobs" continue to resonate throughout the AD4S framework, emphasizing practical outcomes over ivory tower purity and thoughtful integration over blind adherence to methodology.

 ### Further Lessons from Regulated Verticals

-Domains with established regulatory frameworks—finance, automotive, telecom, manufacturing, healthcare—offer valuable lessons about systematic approaches to complex systems with significant real-world impacts.
-AD4S draws on these lessons while adapting them to the unique characteristics of software systems.
+Domains with established regulatory frameworks, finance, automotive, telecom, manufacturing, healthcare, offer valuable lessons about systematic approaches to complex systems with significant real-world impacts.
+AD4S draws on these lessons while adapting them to the unique characteristics of a given organization within the markets and industries in which they operate.

 ## Risk Calculation - a CVE-inspired Model